How to Install Prometheus on Kubernetes and Use It for Monitoring

 Step 2: Create Persistent Volume and Persistent Volume Claim

-A Prometheus deployment needs dedicated storage space to store scraping data.
+A Prometheus deployment requires dedicated storage space to store scraping data.
 A practical way to fulfill this requirement is to connect the Prometheus deployment to an NFS volume.
-The following is a procedure for creating an NFS volume for Prometheus and including it in the deployment via persistent volumes:

 1. Install the NFS server on the storage hosting system: